cylc/cylc-admin/docs/feb2020-workshop-report.md

 - New Urwid `cylc monitor`: if performant for big workflows
   - (Need to address Tim W's objection to this)
   - add control functionality
-- Multi-user gscan (this goes beyond multi-user Hub functionality, above)
+- Multi-user gscan (this goes beyond the cross-user functionality above)
 - Cylc Hub as an entry point plugin of the UIS package (just J-Hub, but needs to pick up our config file automatically)
 - Minimal install for job platforms

 ### For Cylc 8.1+

-- Finish off remaining main items, including [If possible for Cylc 8.0](if-possible-for-cylc-8.0) (above)
+- Finish off remaining main items, including [Nice to have for Cylc 8.0](nice-to-have-for-cylc-8.0) (above)
 - Other workflow views (Gantt, Quilt, ...)
 - Allow starting the UI in read-only mode with deliberate escalation required for execute and read-write mode
+- ...
+- Begin Cylc 9 development

 ## Tentative development timeline